QED1224/Toontown-Resources/Guide.md

     - In `__calcToonAtkHit`, `attack[TOON_TRACK_COL] == NPCSOS` is used to determine the value of `randChoice` long after the supposedly intended exit point.

 - There's evidence to support the notion that the developers were not actively trying to avoid gag-related performance discrepancies.
-    In `__addLuredSuitInfo`, the function which manages `wakeupChance`, there's conditional dedicated to detecting NPC SOS cards for skill credit purposes.
+    In `__addLuredSuitInfo`, the function which manages `wakeupChance`, there's a conditional expression dedicated to detecting NPC SOS cards for skill credit purposes.
 However, they make no effort to avoid assigning `wakeupChance` to NPC SOS cards.

 To summarize,